brown-band/website/pages/scripts/1997-1998/fall/cornell.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, freshman mothers and fathers (and their parents), presenting an organization that dressed as El Niï¿½o for Hallowe'en, it's the Brown University "All I got was a rock" BAND!
+Ladies and gentlemen, friends and alumni, freshman mothers and fathers (and their parents), presenting an organization that dressed as El Niï¿½o for Hallowe’en, it’s the Brown University "All I got was a rock" BAND!

 :sd[Band spooks field]

-And as long as we're on the subject of rocks (bear with me, this does get back to rocks), boy are we glad the Cornell game is at home this year.
-It would've been a real pain to hitch a ride on the Pathfinder to get to ol' Big Red.
+And as long as we’re on the subject of rocks (bear with me, this does get back to rocks), boy are we glad the Cornell game is at home this year.
+It would’ve been a real pain to hitch a ride on the Pathfinder to get to ol’ Big Red.
 What I want to know is, is NASA jockeying for sponsors in the automotive industry or something?
 Pathfinder?
 Explorer?
 Yeah, and I bet you thought all those Ford commercials were shot in Australia!

 Our resident hacker recently broke into the NASA computer and unearthed secret photographs from the Mars mission revealing :sd[beat] what else?
 MORE ROCKS!
 Top Secret Classified rocks which we now reveal to you at great personal risk: